Moddable-OpenSource/moddable/documentation/tools/tools.md

 node ./index.js sim/moddable_six --dir $MODDABLE/examples/base --continue
 ```

-Sometimes you only want to build, and not install and launch.
+Sometimes you only want to build, but not install and launch.
 Other times you may want to guarantee a clean build (the default is incremental builds, which is faster for re-testing).
 Use the `--mode` and `--clean` options.

 ```shell
 node ./index.js sim/moddable_six --dir $MODDABLE/examples/base --mode build --clean